Legalica Privacy Policy & Data Protection

 16. STANDARD CONTRACTUAL CLAUSES

-16.1 Incorporation: EU SCC 2021/914 are incorporated by reference:
+16.1 Incorporation: Where Customer Data is transferred to a third country without an adequacy decision, EU SCC 2021/914 are incorporated by reference:

 - Module Two: Controller to Processor